-When Michael was in the second grade, he almost decided art may not be the right path for him when a fellow classmate told him he wasn’t a good artist because he colored outside the lines.
+When Michael was in the second grade, he almost decided art might not be the right path for him when a fellow classmate told him he wasn’t a good artist because he colored outside the lines.
 In the fourth grade, Michael sent a few of his drawings to the Walt Disney Corporation, hoping for some encouraging advice.
-His hopes were once again dashed to the ground when Disney responded with a form letter saying “we’re sorry, but we’re not hiring at this time”.
+His hopes were once again dashed when Disney responded with a form letter saying “we’re sorry, but we’re not hiring at this time”.